 Have you seen Chef Kimberly’s pet crab Kobe?

-Kobe is a climbing crab from Hawaii and is in the grandson of Chef Kim’s old crab Wanneta.
+Kobe is a climbing crab from Hawaii and is the grandson of Chef Kim’s old crab, Wanneta.
 He enjoys hiding in odd places around the kitchen and spying on the kids in the service line.
-Every night he climbs around the café in search of bits of food and a new place to hide.
+Every night, he climbs around the café in search of bits of food and a new place to hide.
 He spent the summer sneaking around the school.
 The slideshow of his adventures is on display in the cafeteria info screens.
 Look out though, do not get too close to Kobe or you may get pinched!
 He’s a snappy little crabby!!

-When in line at the café look around the kitchen and tell the chef’s if you see him…
+When in line at the café look around the kitchen and tell the chefs if you see him…

 (1) mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400